July 09, 2014

 One can begin to think about, as in analogy with the computer test situation, if there are different features that one could possibly think of as components of this evaluation function for the utilitarian, the Maxipok.

-This principle of differential technological development suggests that we should retard the development of dangerous and harmful technologies—once the raise existential risk, that is— and accelerate technologies that reduce existential risks.
+This principle of differential technological development suggests that we should retard the development of dangerous and harmful technologies—ones that raise existential risk, that is— and accelerate technologies that reduce existential risk.

 Here is our first sketch, this is not a final answer, but one may think that we want a lot of wisdom, we want a lot of international peace and cooperation, and with regards to technologies, it gets a little bit more complicated: we want faster progress in some technology areas, perhaps, and slower in others.
 I think those are three broad kinds of things one might want to put into the one’s evaluation function.

 This suggests that one thing to be thinking about in addition to interventions or causes, is the signature of different kinds of things.
 An intervention should be sort of high leverage, and a cause area should promise high leverage interventions.
 It’s not enough that something you could do would do good, you also want to think hard about how much good it could do relative to other things you could do.
 There is no point in thinking about causes without thinking about how do you see all the low hanging fruit that you could access.
 So a lot of the thinking is about that.